My Career Transition Story

 The Turning Point

 It made me reflect back to the point I came to this country without my family at the age of 15, and studied in a boarding school.
 I resonated so much with what this book said.
-It told me why I was feeling the sense of “neither here and there” with my culture, and why I perhaps saw the world differently from my parents, and friends who grew up in the UK.
+It told me why I felt a sense of “neither here nor there” about my culture, and why I perhaps saw the world differently from my parents and friends who grew up in the UK.

-The book also made me realise that could be why I was less risk averse than I thought I was - because I have already made a ‘risky’ choice when I was 15.
-What would be riskier than leaving my home country to start a fresh at such a tender age?
+The book also made me realise that could be why I was less risk-averse than I thought I was - because I had already made a ‘risky’ choice when I was 15.
+What would be riskier than leaving my home country to start a fresh start at such a tender age?

 I took a couple of months to explore what I could do practically.
-This was the point I made the decision to quit my corporate job to focus on training for coaching.
+This was the point at which I made the decision to quit my corporate job to focus on training for coaching.

-Now I have found my calling to serve others to make real, sustainable changes in their careers that align to their identities.
-I also found a part-time role as a coach to help young people in need.
+Now I have found my calling to serve others to make real, sustainable changes in their careers that carry purpose.
+I also found a part-time role as a coach to help young people in need, which aligns with my aim to make a direct impact on the marginalised in society.

 More about my coaching experience

 Aside from coaching adults, I have volunteered as a coach with Yes Futures on their Rising Futures Programme to support young people (Year 10 students) in high school.
-I am also a mentor at the Reed Women in Technology network and a volunteer for ParentGym (a MindGym subsidiary).
+I am also a mentor at the Reed Women in Technology mentoring network and a volunteer for ParentGym (previously a MindGym subsidiary).

 I hold a Certificate in Understanding Mental Health First Aid and Mental Health Advocacy in the Workplace (NCFE Cache Level 2), and a Certificate in Counselling Skills (NCFE Cache Level 2).